|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we have a scenic drive to Mingyomg Glacier.
 We will go by shuttle bus to the halfway point of the walk.
 There will be 1300 gentle steps to the top where we are rewarded with views of the 1.2 million-year-old glacier and a small Buddhist temple.
 We will have lunch and visit Feilai Temple.
 (There is an option to just go part way and return down if the walk is too difficult.
 Or remain in the village and explore the visitors center before meeting up with the group for lunch.)

 Day 11: Explore the Himalayan Region, Return to Shangri-La

 We hope to visit a local school this morning (pending permission from local authorities.)
 Next stop is the interesting small local market.

 Day 12: To Lijiang, Tiger Leaping Gorge

 En route to Lijiang, our first stop is Tiger Leaping Gorge.
 Legend has it that a tiger pursued by a hunter, leapt to freedom using a rock at the bottom of the gorge.
-It is here that the mighty Yangtse is squeezed between two massive walls of rock creating a roaring spectacle of water.
+It is here that the mighty Yangtze is squeezed between two massive walls of rock creating a roaring spectacle of water.

 Day 13: Lijiang - Yufeng Temple, Traditional Naxi Village

-Day 14: Lijiang - Black Dragon Pool, fly to Chengdu
+Day 14: Lijiang - Black Dragon Pool, Fly to Chengdu

 The old town of Lijiang has been declared a UNESCO World Heritage Site, due to its historic architecture and layout.
 Here, you find serpentine walkways, footbridges and small canals that make for wonderful exploration.
 From here we head back to Black Dragon Park to enjoy the tranquil surroundings (gardens, pagodas and pools).